lgandx/PCredz/Readme.md

 ## Features

-- Extract from a pcap file or from a live interface:
+- Extract from a pcap file or from a live interface IPv4 and IPv6:
   - Credit card numbers
   - POP
   - SMTP